primesearch/cofact/README.md

 Short option   | Long option          | Function
 ---------------|----------------------|---------
 -a             |--all-residues        | Print residues for every modular squaring.
 (This is not recommended for large exponents.)
 -b             |--binary              | Output final residues in binary.
+(This is also not recommended for large exponents.)
 -c _filename_  |--check-proof         | Check a VDF proof by computing the Fermat-PRP/Suyama $A$ residue for direct comparison.
 (This will be impractically lengthy for large exponents; most often you will want to use `-u` or `--use-proof` below.)
 -d             |--debug               | Print debug information.
 -h             |--help                | Print basic help (`-hv` and `-h -sv` are increasingly verbose).